build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

     return text_ready
 ```

-## Part 2 - Create the function to converts text into lifelike speech 🦜.
+## Part 2 - Create the Function to Converts Text Into Lifelike Speech 🦜

 To create the Text to Speech function you are going to use [Amazon Polly](https://aws.amazon.com/polly/), an AI service that uses advanced deep learning technologies to synthesize natural sounding human speech, allows developers to convert text into lifelike speech that can be integrated into their applications.